Task Manager

 FAQ back to top

-Question: Why some task can not be killed?
+Question: Why can't some task be killed?

 Answer: You did kill the task but some task may restart after killed when necessary.
 For these apps, please upgrade to version 1.6.6 or above, it contains a force stop menu item for you to go to "Application Info" screen, then press "force stop" button to forbid them restarting anymore.
+If your device is rooted, please upgrade to version 2.2.0 or above, and enable "Force Stop" root settings in preference page, then task manager can directly force stop selected applications without go to "Application Info" screen.

-Question: Why my widget can not refresh?
+Question: Why can't my widget refresh?

 Answer: Task manager application might be killed by other applications.
 You can single click on this widget to activate the refresh function again.
 Widget may stop working after some upgrade, you can delete the widget and add it again to resolve the problem.
 If you set widget interval to "Never", the widget only update when you trigger it to kill applications.